The following is a short list of some of the work I have completed to date.

 All of which grouped by day.

 - Date of new registrants

 P29.
 (T-SQL, Database Development, Stored Procedures, Business Logic, UX, UI, Optimisation)

-Converted the sales report, updated daily for the CEO and directors, from an excel file to an SSRS report upgrading the report to be a more encompassing report dynamic.
+Converted the sales report, updated daily for the CEO and directors, from an excel file to an SSRS report upgrading the it to be a more encompassing, dynamic report .
 The report now shows department data on a monthly basis which can be drilled down by week, day.

 The sales report required a much more extensive backend to enable the population of numerous newly introduced section tables.

 P30.
 (T-SQL, Database Development, Stored Procedures, Business Logic)